MDAnalysis/mdanalysis/AI_POLICY.md

 ### 2. Limited AI assitance exemption: IDEs and autocompletion

-AI tools are now so deeply integrated into many modern developpment environments, and it may be impractical to avoid them entirely.
+AI tools are now so deeply integrated into many modern development environments, and it may be impractical to avoid them entirely.
 We recognise that this is particularly true for modern integrated development environments (IDEs), which may use AI to power features like autocompletion.

 In these limited cases of code generation, typically ranging from a single variable to a couple of lines of code,